A Systematic Review of Extended Reality (XR) for Understanding and Augmenting Vision Loss: Introduction

 \section{Introduction}

-In recent years, rapid technological advances have led to an increase in the number of assistive technology and electronic mobility aids for \ac{BLV} \cite{butler_technology_2021,manjari_survey_2020,brule_review_2020,htike_ability_2020}.
+In recent years, rapid technological advances have led to an increase in the number of assistive technology and electronic mobility aids for people with \ac{BLV} \cite{butler_technology_2021,manjari_survey_2020,brule_review_2020,htike_ability_2020}.
 These assistive devices use various sensors (e.g., cameras, depth and ultrasonic sensors) to capture the environment and often apply computer vision and signal processing techniques to detect, recognize, or enhance text, people, and obstacles.
 Some systems translate vision into alternative modalities, such as converting a visual object into auditory or haptic signals \cite{manjari_survey_2020}.
-Although vision substitution techniques would be essential for people who are completely blind, the majority of people with \ac{LV} have useful residual vision and prefer to use it to observe the environment \cite{htike_ability_2020}.
-Some \ac{HMD} systems such as Google Glass \cite{pundlik_magnifying_2017,fuller_image_2017,hwang_augmented-reality_2014}, Microsoft HoloLens \cite{kinateder_using_2018,stearns_augmented_2017,huang_augmented_2019}, and Oculus Rift \cite{oda_vr_2020} allow the user to make head and body movements that are typically too noisy for psychophysics experiments.
-These state-of-the-art devices facilitate the development and implementation of complex computer vision algorithms that may improve orientation and mobility in people with \ac{LV} \cite{thevin_x-road_2020,hicks_depth-based_2013,zapf_assistive_2016}.
+Although vision substitution techniques would be essential for people who are completely blind, the majority of people with visual impairment have useful residual vision and prefer to use it to observe the environment \cite{htike_ability_2020}.
+Additionally, some of those who have lost their vision are eligible to receive a visual neuroprosthesis, which is a device that electronically stimulates neurons in the visual pathway to restore a rudimentary form of vision.

+State-of-the-art devices facilitate the implementation of complex computer vision algorithms to drastically improve the functionality of residual vision.
+Specifically, \ac{XR} is a rapidly advancing technology with direct contributions to our understanding of low vision and an inherent ability to augment residual vision in a useful way. \Ac{XR} is a universal term that encompasses \ac{VR}, \ac{AR}, and other immersive \ac{MR} environments \cite{kardong-edgren_call_2019}.
+While there is some overlap among these terms, experiments with \ac{VR} technology generally allow researchers to monitor participants in a controlled 3D environment, whereas \ac{AR} devices integrate and enhance real-world surroundings.

-To make the best use of these emerging technologies as \ac{LV} aids, it is valuable to understand what types of vision enhancements and information processing have already been identified as helpful in improving visual function and thus quality of life for their end users.
-It is also valuable to take into account important human factor considerations, such as the individual preferences and accessibility needs of people with different levels of residual vision and underlying conditions, which are likely to determine the the success and usability of \ac{XR}-based visual aids.
+To make the best use of these emerging technologies, it is valuable and timely to understand the state of this research and identify any shortcomings that are present.
+This includes identifying visual enhancements and information processing techniques that have already been successful at improving visual function and quality of life for their end users.
+It is also valuable to take into account human factor considerations, such as the individual preferences and accessibility needs of people with different levels of residual vision and underlying conditions.
+Accommodating these individual differences may determine the success and usability of \ac{XR}-based visual aids in the near future.